SEC flags timely disclosure after FNI exec arrest

-The Securities and Exchange Commission (SEC) urged listed firms to promptly report any developments that could influence investors, following the arrest of Global Ferronickel Holdings, Inc. (FNI) Chairman Joseph C. Sy at Ninoy Aquino International Airport last week.
+The Securities and Exchange Commission (SEC) urged listed firms to promptly report any developments that could influence investors, following the arrest of Global Ferronickel Holdings Inc. (FNI) Chairman Joseph Sy at Ninoy Aquino International Airport last week.

 “All material developments that may influence investors’ decisions must be promptly disclosed to the public,” the SEC said on Tuesday, citing Rule 17.1.1 of the Implementing Rules and Regulations of the Securities Regulation Code and the Philippine Stock Exchange’s Consolidated Listing and Disclosure Rules.